 Amazon Logistics’ science team created an algorithm that aims to improve efficiency in the supply chain.

 Initially, the science team implemented the algorithm sequentially using monolithic architecture executed on a single high-performance computational node in AWS.
 According to a report on HPCWire, the existing infrastructure relied on big, costly, and inefficient machines.
-Using a managed monolithic infrastructure also limited the algorithm’s scalability to use bigger datasets and perform complex calculations.
+Using a managed monolithic infrastructure also limited the algorithm's scalability to use more extensive datasets and perform complex calculations.

 To develop and extend the feature of their algorithm, scientists proposed the development of a high-performance computing (HPC) infrastructure.
 This architecture combined managed Amazon services like AWS Batch, AWS Step Function, and AWS Lambda to enhance and optimize Amazon Logistics’ algorithm performance.
 Like AWS cost management tools, these AWS-managed systems reduce delays and errors, provide better analytics, and support simple workflow processes.
 Below is how organizations can build algorithms using AWS-managed services.